Luisa N. Borrell

 530

-Dr. Borrell is a social epidemiologist with a research interest on race and ethnicity, socioeconomic position, and neighborhood effects as social determinants of health.
-In addition, she focuses on the effect of nationality, nativity status, and race among Hispanics as social determinants of health.
-Dr. Borrell has expertise in research methods, and the analyses of large databases, including survey, census, and spatially linked data.
-Finally, Dr. Borrell has an extensive record in mentoring master and doctoral students, postdoctoral fellows as well as junior faculty.
+Dr. Borrell is a social epidemiologist with a research interest in race, ethnicity, socioeconomic position, and neighborhood effects as social determinants of health.
+She also investigates the impact of nationality, nativity status, and race on health outcomes among the Hispanic/Latino population.
+Dr. Borrell has expertise in the use of research methods and analyses of large datasets, including survey, census, and spatially linked data.
+In addition, she has an extensive track record of mentoring master's and doctoral students, postdoctoral fellows, and junior faculty members.
+Finally, Dr. Borrell is currently the Editor-in-Chief of Preventive Medicine and Preventive Medicine Reports, and she serves on the editorial boards of several other high-impact journals, such as the American Journal of Public Health, Annals of Epidemiology, Health & Place, PLoS One, Social Science and Medicine, and Social Science and Medicine – Population Health.

 Degrees